 - Auditing helps to locate the errors in financial statements

-- A good audit helps in identifying frauds, if any
+- A proper audit helps in identifying frauds if any

 - An audit report acts as a fund-raising tool; the financial institutions or banks are likely to lend loans easily to companies that have financial statements and are compliant with the auditing standards

-- Audit report is a mandatory document at the time of renewal of license in most of the free zones in the UAE
+- The financial audit report is a mandatory document at the time of renewal of license in most of the free zones in the UAE

 - An audit report enhances the credibility and viability of a company